PECE-project/drupal-pece/README.md

 ## Recommended setup

-(Some later commands will reference DDEV; substitute the development environment
+(Some later commands will reference DDEV; substitute the development environment of your choice at your own risk.)

 0. [Install Docker](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/) if you have not yet.
 1. [Install DDEV](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/)